Krissy Cela Powers Through Dumbbell Booty Workout In Gray Sports Bra And Green Leggings

 British fitness trainer Krissy Cela showed fans how they can tone their glutes with dumbbells in the most recent video series on her Instagram page.

 In the second clip, she moved on to doing stiffed-leg deadlifts into frog pumps.
-The latter exercise required her to lay down on her back and thrust her pelvis upward while performing a crunch.
+The latter exercise required her to lie down on her back and thrust her pelvis upward while performing a crunch.
 Her caption recommended doing three sets of 10 reps for each exercise.
-The third video saw her knock out a set of split squats during which she rested one foot behind her on a stool.
-She then bent her front knee while holding the dumbells at her sides.
+The third video saw her knock out a set of split squats, during which she rested one foot behind her on a stool.
+She then bent her front knee while holding the dumbbells at her sides.
 For this one, Krissy suggested three sets of 12 reps

-Krissy got down on the floor for the next move, a series of glute bridges.
-She held the dumbell in front of her pelvis before raising her hips upward.
+Krissy got down on the floor for the next move — a series of glute bridges.
+She held the dumbbell in front of her pelvis before raising her hips upward.
 She then lowered them until they hovered a couple of inches off the ground.
 After that, she put the weight aside to start some walking bridges.
 These were similar to the previous exercise but included alternating leg extensions after the hip thrust.

-While Krissy seemed to be a big fan of using the weights, she appeared to predict that fans would ask her about substitutes for dumbbells.
+While Krissy seemed to be a big fan of using the weights, she seemingly predicted that fans would ask her about substitutes for dumbbells.
 In her caption, she suggested that milk cartons, large water bottles, and body weight could be used instead.

 “Omg, you are sooo beautiful,” one person wrote before adding two heart-eye emoji to their comment.
 “This body=dream body.”